 |Professional | Personal | Programme | Parish | Photos | Points and Pistons | Positronics | Programming | Pollution | Places||old|

-Descriptions of the functions allocated to each of these machines is being developed in a separate page.
+Descriptions of the functions allocated to each of these machines is being developed in a separate page, and a literate program describing the suite of programs used is at the HouseMade page.

 The first two plots here show watt hours generated per day by our solar panels and grid interactive inverter.
 The plot to the left shows the daily cycle for today and the last 7 days, while the second plot below shows the total daily energy every day since installation.
 Clicking each plot will show more detail.